 HBA Book Award for Exemplary Scholarship on the Period after 1800

-Sarah Thomas, Witnessing Slavery: Art and Travel in the Age of Abolition, Paul Mellon Centre for Studies in British Art / Yale University Press.
+Sarah Thomas, Witnessing Slavery: Art and Travel in the Age of Abolition, London: Paul Mellon Centre for Studies in British Art / Yale University Press.
 ISBN: 9781913107055

 In Witnessing Slavery, Sarah Thomas explores how artists claimed eyewitness credibility in renderings of slavery that range from celebratory images of contented slaves to graphic depictions of horrific violence, with much in between.